Building and Construction has a dual role the economy:

 Planners are involved in making long and short-term decisions about the management and development of cities, town, villages and the countryside.
 Most Town Planners work in the public service with local authorities but many have consultancy roles within the architecture and construction areas.

 Planning is a broad area of work that requires many different skills.
 Some planners specialise in a particular area of work.
-Key planning activities include:
+Work activities include:

 - Researching and designing planning policies to guide development